owml/parser/README.md

 ]
 ```

 As you can see, `owens-ml` is a fiercely statically-typed markup language with a different annotation for *every* different type.
-This has a reason: parsing ease.
+This has a reason: **parsing ease**.

-By allowing `owens-ml` to have a statically-typed syntax with distincing features, it is very easy for the parser to, well.. parse the markup.